kwasniew/hyperbook/README.md

 ```

 Now the test should be green.
-One of the tradeoffs of unit testing actions is that you need to expose them in the public API of the tested module
+One of the tradeoffs of unit testing actions is that you need to expose them in the public API of the tested module.

 ## Exercise: Testing simple actions